Dan-Duran/website-rsync-backup/README.md

 All notification emails include the backup log file as an attachment for detailed information.

-If `ENABLE_NOTIFICATIONS` is set to `false`, no email notifications will be sent, and the notification script will not be executed.
-The backup process will continue to run normally and log its activities, but no emails will be sent regardless of the `NOTIFY_ON_FAILURE` and `NOTIFY_ON_SUCCESS` settings.
+If `ENABLE_NOTIFICATIONS` is set to `false` in `backup_script.sh`, no email notifications will be sent, and the notification script will not be executed.
+The backup process will continue to run normally and log its activities, but no emails will be sent regardless of other settings.

 ## Directory Structure